|

 to Monica, Stepfanie and Eric for doing very well on a

+challenging course.
 This race takes place in

 a region adjacent to the majestic Great Lakes—a